lambda-dom/class_revisions/class_revisions/components/ranger/docs/readme.md

 Changed into a Conjurer with a special bond with his animal companion.

-1. Spellbook: Has access to Call Woodland Beings and single-target elemental damage (Sunscorch, Icelance).
+1. Spellbook: Has access to Call Woodland Beings and single-target elemental damage (Sunscorch, Icelance, etc.).
 2. Special animal buffs: Animal Harmony, Animal Fang, Animal Growth and Animal Fury.
 3. One innate casting of Animal Summoning I - IV.
 4. Animal Companion: summons an increasingly powerful panther, starting at level 3.
 Each panther is an 1d6 HP pather with the thac0 and saves of a ranger of the same level and an ac of 7 with a +1 bonus per 2 HD.